sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -   When you add a new route to an application using "map-route" command, do you have to "restart" or "restage" an application?
--   What is "cf" command to delete all routes that are not associated with any apps?-   Can you describe which PCF component (inside Diego Cell) in the following [picture - scroll down a bit to see it](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) responsible for updating the routing table that is being used by "GoRouter" whenever a new instance is created or old instance gets destroyed?
+-   What is "cf" command to delete all routes that are not associated with any apps?-   Can you describe which PCF component (inside Diego Cell) in the following responsible for updating the routing table that is being used by "GoRouter" whenever a new instance is created or old instance gets destroyed?

 (Blue Green deployment mechanics)
--   When you reploy the pal-tracker, would there be any downtime?
+-   When you redeploy the pal-tracker, would there be any downtime?
--   Anybody knows what “blue-green-deployment” is?
+-   Anybody knows what “blue-green-deployment” for?
 -   Speaking of “blue-green deployment”, anybody can think of conceptual steps you would take in order to achieve it in PCF environment?
 -   How can we control the ratio of the traffic between V1.0.1 (blue) vs. V1.0.2 (green) in PCF environment?
 -   There is a blue-green deployment cloud foundry plugin available to automate the process with smoke test [blue-green-deployment plugin](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html)

 (Blue green deployment strategies)
 -   Is blue-green deployment suitable for major feature change?
 -   What are the challenges for doing blue-green deployment?

 ## Challenge exercise

 -  Exercise blue-green deployment by creating "pal-tracker2" with WELCOME_MESSAGE of "Hello from the review environment2"
 -  For the sake of quick deployment, use "cf push" command instead of using pipeline

 ## Steps for blue-green deployment

 - V1 - R1 is currently running